I think it is so interesting to see how entrepreneur’s take their unique history and can use it as an asset.

 I found it interesting that the company Brian Bonar founded, Dalrada Financial Corporation, is using Bonar’s background in finance and management.
 Bonar seems to be taking all of his knowledge, skills and abilities, and wrapping them up into a product that can help others.
 The article stated that, “Dalrada Financial Corporation gives clients a unique variety of employee programs that help increase the efficiency of business”.

 As a businessman who has experience, Bonar is qualified to help other businesses examine their systems and processes as a whole.
-Not everyone can use a wide lens that encompasses so many aspects of business.
-It seems that Bonar has this ability.

 Brian Bonar started out working for IBM, and held a position that gave him responsibility over ordering the parts for the motherboards that IBM was putting into computers.
 Bonar holds a masters in Mechanical Engineering, and during his time at IBM he functioned as a manager, giving him the first foundation blocks in what would become a long history of leadership roles.